Multistep Methods for Floquet Multipliers and Subspaces: Preliminaries

-We now introduce multistep methods, a class of discretization schemes that attain high accuracy by reusing previously sampled values at adjacent grid points.
-We recall their general form and the standard definitions of consistency and stability for multistep methods \cite{hairer1993Multistep, hairer1993ODEdiscrete}.
+Multistep methods offer an alternative approach to enhance discretization accuracy by utilizing previously computed values at neighboring grid points.
+We review their general form and recall standard notions of consistency and stability \cite{hairer1993Multistep}.
+These results are essential for solving initial value problems, and also provide the foundation for our later analysis of Floquet multipliers using multistep discretizations.